stridecolossus/JOVE/docs/blog/part-5-terrain/galaxy.md

 ### Push Constant Range

-We start with a _push constant range_ which specifies a portion of the push constants and the shader stages where that data can be used:
+A _push constant range_ specifies a portion of the push constants and the shader stages where that data can be used:

 ```java
 public record PushConstantRange(int offset, int size, Set<VkShaderStage> stages) {